ibm-cloud-docs/account/catalog-settings.md

 | SAP Certified | An infrastructure service that is certified by SAP to run production SAP workloads.
 For more information, see [{{site.data.keyword.ibm_cloud_sap}}](/docs/sap).|
 | Satellite Enabled | A service that is enabled for use with {{site.data.keyword.cloud_notm}} Satellite.
 You can run apps consistently across on-premises, edge computing, and public cloud environments.
 For more information, see [{{site.data.keyword.cloud_notm}} {{site.data.keyword.satelliteshort}}](https://www.ibm.com/products/satellite){: external}. |
 | Quantum Technologies | A service that is compatible with quantum technologies.
 For more information, see [{{site.data.keyword.IBM_notm}} Quantum services](http://cloud.ibm.com/quantum){: external}. |
-{: caption="Table 1.
-Options for filtering by runtime environment" caption-side="top"}
+{: caption="Options for filtering by runtime environment" caption-side="top"}
 {: #works-with-custom}
 {: tab-title="Works with"}
 {: tab-group="customcatalogfilters"}